brianchangpe/Group_5_Project/README.md

 With this data, communities will possess the same data that real estate investment companies use to gentrify cities.
 This gives a financial estimate as to what it would cost to redevelop a community.

-### **A World Without Gentrification!**

-### **So how would we do this?**
-We would create a DAO (decentralized Autonomous Organization) with a token sale based on the valuation data gained.
-The community will use this data to pick opportunity zones.
-The voting system that will be set up to these communities to hold a larger voting power than those just financially invested.
-We hope to build a future where the voting system can cover items such as which opportunity zones to invest in.
-Whether that being swim clubs over parks or basketball courts over tennis courts.
-Create a community that will truly reflect the people that live there.

 - - -

 ## Summary of Project-Part 2